gaehlerm/SoftwareEngineering/README.md

 Two classes have low coupling if the number of interaction points between them is relatively low.
 Ideally, every class completes its work and then passes it on to the next one, similar to a relay race or functional programming.
 Each class would have an interface consisting of only one function.
 High coupling, on the other hand, is like two classes playing ping-pong.
 The classes all have a comprehensive interface containing numerous functions that call each other several times in a specific order.
 This quickly becomes terribly complex.
 The worst-case scenario is when two classes call each other recursively.
 I could hardly imagine any worse code than that!
 This is about the strongest coupling there is (besides inheritance).
 Neither of the two classes can be changed without also changing the other one.
 Such code is solid as a rock.
 You will never be able to change them again.

 I hope from this description you already understand that strong coupling makes the code very difficult to understand.
 Additionally, it also makes it brittle, which isn't any better.
-It becomes increasingly difficult to make any changes.
+It becomes increasingly difficult to make any changes without breaking it.
 Implementing new features will take a long time, and fixing bugs is challenging because it is not clear what each class is supposed to do exactly.
 Having strongly coupled code can become a nightmare.

 There always has to be some amount of coupling [Decoupling].
 Code cannot exist without it.
 It's the glue holding everything together.
 But the level of coupling between classes should be minimized because too much glue makes everything sticky.
-There is never too little coupling.
+As long as your code works, there is never too little coupling.
 Furthermore, there are techniques to decouple your code.
 Creating an adapter between two classes, for instance, can provide more flexibility.
 This allows you to modify the classes independently, and you will only need to adjust the adapter when necessary.

 Anyway, the rule of high cohesion and low coupling is a good rule of thumb when dealing with worker classes.
 If you stick to it, you can properly structure your classes.
+One alternative would be using some functions.
+Though also there, you have to pay attention that there isn't too much coupling between them.

 ### Other class types

 Maybe you have realized by now why this rule about high cohesion does not apply to all kinds of classes.
 A pure data class has very little cohesion.
-The variables are only placed into a data structure because they share some similar properties and are usually used together.
+The variables are only placed into a data structure because they share some similar properties and are generally used together.
 Like a hammer and a screw driver both being tools stored in a tool box.
-Splitting a data class requires no effort at all.
+Splitting a data class requires barely any effort at all.
 You may split it however you like.
 A delegating class also has very little cohesion.
 Nevertheless, these classes are extremely valuable as they allow you to structure your code.
 This rule about cohesion mostly applies to worker classes.

 ### Inheritance